Submitty/submitty.github.io/_docs/instructor/student_photos.md

 * Without Photos:
   ![](/images/student_photos_empty_pic.png)

 * Photos Uploaded:
-  _Note: Please use Google Chrome_
   ![](/images/student_photos_uploaded_pic.png)

 * ![](/images/student_photos_upload_button.png)
+  _Note: Please use Google Chrome to upload images._
   This button is only available to instructors on the top right hand side of the page.
   Clicking on it leads to a pop-up form to upload files:
   ![](/images/student_photos_upload_form.png)